 4. Get A Termite Barrier Installed

-If a new termite barrier, or upgrades to your existing one, are required, it’s time to reach out to a reputable pest control company!
+If a new termite barrier or upgrades to your existing one are required, it’s time to reach out to a reputable pest control company!
 A friendly reminder that a pest control company installing a couple of termite baits isn’t going to provide you with the ultimate protection your home needs.

 Damage from termites is more likely than fire or theft and it is not covered by insurance.
 Installing a termite barrier not only helps protect you from costly damage caused by termites but can actually increase the value of your home if you maintain your Chemical Soil Termite Management System and keep up with regular termite inspections.

-Did you know Proving you have a termite barrier installed or that you’ve kept up with regular termite inspections can help when it’s time to sell your home?
+Did you know proving you have a termite barrier installed or that you’ve kept up with regular termite inspections can help when it’s time to sell your home?
 Proof of proper termite management can make your home more valuable because it takes away doubt about any previous termite infestations or damage that has taken place.

 Even if you have a tilt slab constructed premises and a home with metal framing, you should still consider installing a chemical termite barrier.
 While these methods of construction limit the structural damage termites can cause, it doesn’t stop them from eating what’s inside!
 All of your internal walls, doors, and furnishings, none of which is covered by contents insurance, can still fall victim to a termite attack!
 When the cost of a termite barrier is broken down annually, it can be less than home and contents insurance.

-A note on the popularity of baiting systems as a preventative method.
-In addition to physical prevention barriers and chemical soil treatments, there is a third option that has gained popularity in New South Wales and the Southern States — termite baiting.
+A note on the popularity of baiting systems as a preventative method: In addition to physical prevention barriers and chemical soil treatments, there is a third option that has gained popularity in New South Wales and the Southern States — termite baiting.
 However, baiting systems do not lower the risk sufficiently for the termite pressure we receive in Queensland.
 The only people this treatment is good for are the pest control and chemical companies because they can charge a lot for a very imperfect service.
 It’s not good enough for you, your family, or your home and we refuse to employ this method except in rare circumstances where it is the only option available due to the building’s design.

-5. Schedule Regular Annual Termite Inspection
+5. Schedule Regular Annual Termite Inspections

 Regular termite inspections are your best line of defense against termite infestations in Australia!